MichelNivard/MCMSEM/README.md

  - Changed save summary to first convert the `S.m` tensor to lower triangle vector, then convert that lower triangle vector to an R object and save that output
  - Changed load summary to convert the lower triangle R vector back to full symmetrical torch tensor
  - Changed calculation of standard error to now do all but the `jacobian()` function call itself (see my notes on why) in torch
- - Note that the `S.m` matrix and everything else in standard error is always a tensor on CPU device, except the function for the jacobian (that depends on `device_se`), this is because these matrices get huge with larger models so would without a doubt lead to CUDA memory errors.
+ - Note that the `S.m` matrix and everything else in standard error is always a tensor on CPU device, except the function for the jacobian (that depends on `device_se`), this is because these matrices get huge with larger models (46,345 x 46,345 @ 30 input traits) so would without a doubt lead to CUDA memory errors.
 Additionally, the computation they are used in is only done once and not very involved.
 ### v0.19.0
  - > :warning: __WARNING__: Due to the addition of cuda_empty_cache(), MCMSEM now requires torch 0.9.0
  - Bugfixes to `MCMedit()`